MGQ-EX/Paradox/README.txt

 http://pastebin.com/fMx7HE47

 Modified Game.ini For These Additions:

     WinMode=          Description
     Fit               fits the game window to monitor size Full              switches to full screen unless already full screened Window            switches to window screen unless already windowed Resize            resize the window to whatever size defined in Width & Height (Might Cause Crash)

     Width             Set As Positive Integer
     Height            Set As Positive Integer

 	EnableBonus=      Changes Features Found In MGQ EX's Sparkly Scroll Menu In Pocket Castle 1F South False             Disables Bonus Features (Default)
     True              Enables Bonus Features

     EnableSaveDebug=  Changes How Paradox Loads Saves
-		False		    Disables Displaying An Error Message When A Save Fails To Load (Default) True		    Enables Displaying An Error Message When A Save Fails To Load
+    False             Disables Displaying An Error Message When A Save Fails To Load (Default)
+    True              Enables Displaying An Error Message When A Save Fails To Load

-	UseElementIcons=	Changes How Paradox Handles Element Icons In Database False		    Disables Displaying Element Icons And Will Use Names Instead (Default) True		    Enables Displaying Element Icons Though Will Default To Name If Icon Is Not Found *Note: Only Effects Elements Coded With Tag \ie[Element ID]
+    UseElementIcons=  Changes How Paradox Handles Element Icons In Database False             Disables Displaying Element Icons And Will Use Names Instead (Default)
+    True              Enables Displaying Element Icons Though Will Default To Name If Icon Is Not Found *Note: Only Effects Elements Coded With Tag \ie[Element ID]

-	UseStatusEffectsIcons=	Changes How Paradox Handles Status Icons In Database False		        Disables Displaying Status Icons And Will Use Names Instead (Default) True		        Enables Displaying Status Icons Though Will Default To Name If Icon Is Not Found *Note: Only Effects States Coded With Tag \it[State ID]
+    UseStatusEffectsIcons=	Changes How Paradox Handles Status Icons In Database False                   Disables Displaying Status Icons
+                            And Will Use Names Instead (Default)
+    True                    Enables Displaying Status Icons Though Will Default To Name If Icon Is Not Found *Note: Only Effects States Coded With Tag \it[State ID]

     UseJobChangePercents=   Changes How Paradox Displays Job Change Information False                   Displays Information Using The Rank System (Default) True                    Displays Information Using Dargoth's Percentage Chart *Note 1: Percentages Are A Work Of Love, I Won't Correct Errors In Them Just In The System That Offers The Alternative View *Note 2: This Does Not Effect Entries In The Database

-	Enable_DTP_HP=			Determines How Health Bars Are Displayed For Enemies (Requires For All Sub Settings)
+    Enable_DTP_HP=        Determines How Health Bars Are Displayed For Enemies (Required For All Sub Settings)
     False                 Not Displayed (Default)
     True                  Displayed

     DTP_HP_Use_HP_Bar=    Displays The Enemy Health Bar
     False                 Not Displayed
     True                  Displayed (Default)

     DTP_HP_Use_MP_Bar=    Displays The Enemy Magic Bar
     False                 Not Displayed
     True                  Displayed (Default)

     DTP_HP_Only_On_Target=      Displays Only When Enemy Targetted
     False                       Displays All The Time
     True                        Only When Targetted (Default)

     DTP_HP_Position=            Position Of Enemy Health Bar
     Above                       Displayed Above Enemy
     Middle                      Displayed In Middle Of Enemy (Default) Below                       Displayed Below Enemy

     DTP_Text_Display=           Text To Display Above Health Bar chp                         current hp
     mhp                         max hp
     php                         percentage hp
     states                      current inflicted states

     UseCustomBattleBGM=
     False           Uses Default Battle Music (Default)
     True            Uses Custom Random Music

     CustomBattleBGM_[X]=		X Custom Random Music Added To 'Audio\BGM' Not Including File Extension
     IE:
     CustomBattleBGM_[0]=battle	battle.ogg will be used (If File Not Found It Is Ignored)

   #---------------------------------------------------------------------------
   # For Those Coming From 1.02 or later to 1.21 (Upgrading)